imdvz/AskJeffrey/README.md

 ## 🔐 Bring Your Own Key (BYOK)

 This app does **not** use a server-side API key.
-Every user provides their own free Groq API key:
+Every user provides their own free OpenAI API key:

 * 🔒 Key is **not stored** (browser session only)
 * 🚫 Key is **not logged**